Randall S. Rich

 Representative Experience

 • Represented informal coalitions of producers, associations, and marketers in settling several FERC natural gas pipeline rate cases.
-(2021-22)
+(2020-present)

-• Advised a large natural gas marketer on FERC capacity release rules and policies, including buy/sell restrictions.
-(2022)
+• Advise large natural gas marketers on FERC capacity release rules and policies, including buy/sell restrictions.
+(2022-present)

-• Represented regional natural gas retail marketer in Massachusetts Department of Public Utilities Natural Gas Collaborative.
+• Represented retail natural gas marketer in Massachusetts Department of Public Utilities Natural Gas Collaborative.
 (2022)

 • Advised oil producer/gatherers on waivers of FERC regulation under Interstate Commerce Act.
 (2021-22)

-• Advised natural gas pipeline operator and end user on FERC's "plant line" exemption to regulation under the Natural Gas Act.
-(2021-22)
+• Advise natural gas pipeline operator and end user on FERC’s “plant line” exemption to regulation under the Natural Gas Act.
+(2021-present)

 • Successfully obtained a Presidential Permit from the U.S. Department of Energy for the New England Clean Energy Connect electric transmission project.
 (2017-21)

-• Represented producer associations in FERC rate case affecting rates and pipeline facilities used by producers to deliver natural gas to markets.
-(2020-21)
+• Representing producer associations in FERC rate case and settlement negotiations affecting sale of pipeline facilities used by producers to deliver natural gas to markets.
+(2020-present)

 • Successfully obtained waivers of FERC’s natural gas transportation rules and policies to facilitate the sale of an interstate natural gas pipeline and associated producing properties and transportation capacity.
-(2021)
+(2020-present)

-• Represented developer of renewable natural gas project in interconnection and downstream transportation issues.
-(2021)
+• Represented developer of renewable natural gas project in interconnection and downstream transportation issues, including Natural Gas Act 7(f) issues and Illinois Commerce Commission issues.
+(2022-24)

-• Advised oil producer regarding appeal of Dakota Access Pipeline permitting.
-(2020-21)
+• Advised oil producer regarding appeal of Dakota Access Pipeline’s permitting.
+(2020-22)

-• Advised shippers and other parties on natural gas pipeline interconnection agreements.
-(2020-21)
+• Advising shippers and other parties on natural gas pipeline interconnection agreements.
+(2020-present)

 • Successfully structured and obtained abandonment by sale from Greylock Pipeline to Greylock Shawville Pipeline to place interstate natural gas pipeline assets into a stand-alone special-purpose entity.
 (2020)

-• Represented Granite State Gas Transmission in a successful prefiling settlement of FERC transportation rates and future capital cost recovery.
-(2020)
+• Represented Granite State Gas Transmission in a successful pre-filing settlement of FERC transportation rates and future capital cost recovery.
+(2024)

 • FERC Natural Gas Transportation Compliance Training for natural gas marketers.
-(2020)
+(2005-present)

 • Represented Independent Oil & Gas Association of West Virginia, Inc. and Pennsylvania Independent Oil & Gas Association in negotiating a revised gas quality settlement with Texas Eastern Transmission.
 (2016)